 Information regarding child support enforcement services must be provided to anyone who requests it.
 In addition, such information must accompany all applications provided to individuals interested in applying for child support enforcement services.
 An informational pamphlet is used for this purpose.
-Information must be provided to the individual on the day the individual makes a request in person, or sent to the individual within five (5) working days of a written or telephone request.
+Information must be provided to the individual on the day the individual makes a request in person, or sent to the individual within five (5) working days of a telephone request, or a written request, including an electronically submitted request.